panoply/vscode-liquid/README.md

 # Liquid <small style="color:#999;">(vs code)</small>

 A visual studio code extension for the [Liquid](https://shopify.github.io/liquid/) template language.
 Includes syntax highlighting support for Liquid in HTML, JavaScript, CSS, SCSS and Markdown (just to name a few).
-Ships with auto formatting and beautification, advanced snippet auto-completion and respects VS Codes native Intellisense, hover and diagnotics features.
+Ships with auto formatting and beautification, advanced snippet auto-completion and respects VS Codes native Intellisense, hover and diagnotic features.

 ### Key Features

 - Syntax support for Liquid in CSS, SCSS, JavaScript, Markdown  and more!
-- Auto formatting and beautification with the powerful [PrettyDiff](https://prettydiff.com/) compiler.
+- Auto formatting and beautification with the powerful [PrettyDiff](https://prettydiff.com/).
-- Snippet auto-completion for Liquid Tags, Filters, Shopify Schema and more!
+- Snippet auto-completion for liquid tags, filters, shopify schema and more!
-- Shopify [Sections](https://help.shopify.com/en/themes/development/sections) tag syntax support + formatting
+- Shopify [Sections](https://help.shopify.com/en/themes/development/sections) tag syntax support and formatting

 ### Showcase